Ahhhhmed/homotopy/docs/snippet_library.rst

     line2

-*Note that* :code:`wblock` *is the implicit parent of all snippets.
+*Note that* :code:`block` *is the implicit parent of all snippets.
 Next snippet sill have the same result.*

 .. code-block:: text